The mixture of two or more metals which strengthens the metal, and/or enhances its appearance.

 Diamonds or color gemstones are arranged adjacent to one another in a channel, with no metal between each stone.

-A device which is used to fasten the end of chains, necklaces, bracelets and watches.
+A device that is used to fasten the end of chains, necklaces, bracelets, and watches.

 Cracks, openings, or fractures in diamonds or color gemstones.

 Diamonds or color gemstones are grouped together, which can be arranged to look like one large stone.